-3 Ways to Avoid Job Interview Stress
+4 Ways to Avoid Job Interview Stress

-“What do you consider to be your greatest strengths…weaknesses?”
+Write down some of the most common questions that you are likely to hear: “What do you consider to be your greatest strengths…weaknesses?”
 “Where do you see yourself in five years?”
 And so on.
-Review these questions in preparation, and have your thoroughly thought-through answers written down.
+Review these questions in preparation and have your thought-through answers written down.
 Repeat your answers slowly until you are comfortable with how they sound.
 Practice saying them to a friend to ensure they sound natural.
-Also, imagine that you already have the job and the interview is just a formality.
-Interviewers like to see confidence in who they are potentially hiring.
+Also, imagine that you already have the job, and the interview is just a formality.
+Interviewers like to see confidence in whom they are potentially hiring.

 In today’s ever-changing world, video interviews are becoming increasingly common, bringing about a whole new set of considerations for preparing for an interview.
 The day before the interview, do a test video call on the device you will use with a friend.
 Think about how good your Wi-Fi connection is, if you need to clean your screen, and what is in the background behind you.
 Before jumping on the call, make sure to let anyone else around know that you will be on an interview video call.
 We’ve all gotten used to pets and kids making surprise appearances during morning meetings, but you want to make sure you are not thrown off your game today!

 By focusing on planning ahead, you will eliminate surprises, delays, and potential problems, making you more comfortable and less nervous.
 Do everything you can to properly eliminate factors of the unknown so that you can fully focus on adequately marketing your strengths- not your anxieties.